brannn/mcp-conductor/README.md

 ## Overview

 MCP Conductor extends Kubernetes into an orchestration platform for AI agents.
-It provides a cloud-native foundation for deploying, managing, and scaling MCP-compatible agents across distributed environments, with native support for both MCP Protocol versions **2024-11-05** and **2025-03-26**.
+It provides a cloud-native foundation for deploying, managing, and scaling MCP-compatible agents across distributed environments, with native support for MCP Protocol versions **2024-11-05**, **2025-03-26**, and **2025-06-18** (in development).

 ### Key Features

-- **Dual MCP Protocol Support**: Full compatibility with MCP 2024-11-05 and 2025-03-26
+- **Multi-Version MCP Protocol Support**: Full compatibility with MCP 2024-11-05, 2025-03-26, and 2025-06-18 (in development)
 - **Multi-Transport**: HTTP (Streamable HTTP) and stdio transports
 - **Kubernetes-Native**: Built on Custom Resource Definitions (CRDs)
 - **Domain-Specific Orchestration**: Organize agents by domain